epfl-si/ansible-collection-actions/README.md

 ## `Subaction` Class

 This class encapsulates the calling of other Ansible actions from within your action module.
+It also knows the difference between a *query* (which never causes orange, and should run under `ansible-playbook --check`) and a *change* (which can, and shouldn't).

 The following example supports `ansible-playbook --check` without further ado: